Under the Animals Bylaw, anyone keeping domestic pigeons in Toronto must:

 The City will not remove pigeons from private property.
 If pigeons become a nuisance on your property, you will need to call a professional company to discuss and implement solutions.

-The City is working with pigeon rescue groups to implement humane control measures in areas that are known to have large pigeon populations.
+The City is implementing humane control measures in areas that are known to have large pigeon populations.
 Part of this strategy includes exploring the use of a pelleted food that acts as a contraceptive.
-This type of program will decrease the targeted pigeon population by 50 per cent annually.

 Pigeon owners can also create a dovecote or an artificial breeding facility to help control pigeon populations.
 Dovecotes provide nesting areas for pigeons.
 Eggs are removed and destroyed when they are laid and replaced with dummy eggs, so no further eggs are produced.